Dartanman/ExampleNordicRPGAddons/README.md

 # ExampleNordicRPGAddons
 Example addons for NordicRPG spells.

+# TUTORIAL

+Make sure you add NordicRPG as an external JAR in your build path (sorry, no Gradle or Maven).

 When programming new spells, make sure that if they are meant to target the caster (e.g. a healing spell), it extends SelfTargetShout.

 If it is meant to target the entity they are looking at (e.g. a damage spell), it should extend TargetShout.